hadronized/blog/Getting_Into_Netwire.md

 This one is special.
 You don’t have to know what a profunctor is, but eh, you should, because profunctors are pretty simple to use in Haskell, and are very useful.
-I won’t explain what they are – you should a look at [this article](https://www.fpcomplete.com/school/to-infinity-and-beyond/pick-of-the-week/profunctors) for further details.
+I won’t explain what they are – you should have a look at [this article](https://www.fpcomplete.com/school/to-infinity-and-beyond/pick-of-the-week/profunctors) for further details.

-If you do, here’s the implementation for `dimap`:
+If you do know them, here’s the implementation for `dimap`:

 ```haskell
 instance Profunctor (Behavior t) where